bookqaq/010-record-api/README.md

 # Before Reading

+Only github's README is the latest.
+Follow repo's instruction instead of one in package if possible.

-Until now（2024.03）, if you want to use the recording feature in game, a bunch of requirements are needed:
+Until now（2024.08）, if you want to use the recording feature in game, a bunch of requirements are needed:

 1. Nvidia GPU, support NVENC
 2. LDJ-010 bm2dx.dll
+3. A proper implemented xrpc server（asphyxia for example）
-3. Proper ASIO Hardware/Software configuration（I use XONAR AE, but have seen FlexASIO config that claims to work fine）
+4. **Not Confirmed**: Proper ASIO Hardware/Software configuration（I use XONAR AE, but have seen FlexASIO config that claims to work fine）

+spice2x-24-08-03 have been released, which add support for NVENC hook.
+When updated, game can properly record with spice2x hook enabled.
+For more information, please check their page: https://github.com/spice2x/spice2x.github.io/wiki/IIDX-TDJ-Camera-Hook-and-Play-Recording

+If you're using version older than spice2x-24-08-03(not included), bemanitools or other tools, additional requirement should be met:

-4. A screen with touch support, support 1280*720@60Hz, function the same as the one on cab.
+1. A screen with touch support, support 1280*720@60Hz, function the same as the one on cab.
 Whether the screen match requirements:  https://github.com/spice2x/spice2x.github.io/wiki/Configuring-touch-screens-as-subscreen
-5. A proper implemented xrpc server（asphyxia for example）

 # 010-record-api